The Deepest Sleep in the World

 The mine at 1,375 foot depth provides an ambient all-year-round temperature of 10 degrees Celsius.
-This is chilly, but about the same as the night temperature in Wales during June and September.
-So if you were camping in a tent on the surface during these months, it would feel similar.
+This is definitely chilly, but about the same as the night temperature in Wales during June and September.
+So if you were camping in a tent outside during these months, it would feel similar.

 Can I book a cabin as a private holiday base?

 Deep Sleep isn't a hotel, a bed-and-breakfast or self-catering accommodation.
-The overnight stay should be considered an adventure experience.
-Guests will be escorted down to the camp in the evening, then led out again in the morning.
+The overnight stay is a remote-camp adventure experience.

 Is wi-fi available?

-Deep Sleep does have wi-fi, provided through a 1km long armored Ethernet cable from a 4G antenna on the surface.
-The member of staff with you overnight will be able to provide access to this should you want it.
+Deep Sleep does have wi-fi, provided through a 1km long armoured Ethernet cable from a 4G antenna on the surface.
 There is no mobile phone reception.